project-spacelord/acsac22-ae/doc-src/hub.md

 # Hub Image

-Hub images can be downloaded at the following addresses.
+- RockPro64: `hub-images/rockpro64-downloader.img`

-TODO: Build and upload images, add links
+- iMX8MQ: `hub-images/imx8mq-evk-downloader.img`

-- RockPro64
+- QEMU (for artifact evaluation without hardware): `hub-images/qemu-downloader.img`

-- iMX8MQ
+For hardware based evaluation, the target board, an NVME SSD, and an eMMC card are required.
-- QEMU (for artifact evaluation without hardware)
+Download the corresponding hub image and upload the image to the eMMC card with a disk flashing tool (e.g., Etcher, dd - [example](https://wiki.radxa.com/Rockpi4/install/eMMC)).

-For hardware based evaluation, an SSD and eMMC card are required in addition to the board.
+To minimize the hardware requirement, we disabled TPM requirement for RockPro64 hub image.
-Upload the downloaded image to the eMMC card with a disk flashing tool (e.g., Etcher, dd).
-[Example](https://wiki.radxa.com/Rockpi4/install/eMMC).
+TPM requirement do not affect the system performance because TPM is only used to store secret keys at the boot stage.